LiorAronov/Flask-Crypto-App/readme.md

-# Crypto Currency Data Flask Application
+# Crypto Currency Data Flask Application --- in progress

 ## Introduction
 This Flask application is designed to provide users with real-time cryptocurrency information by connecting to the CoinMarketCap and CoinGecko API. \